KUJOHS/KUJOHS/README.md

 - employed and unfortunately chronically online playtime farming/multitasking/skin making/enjoying the silence

-- i do own many alt accs and half of them i forgot the login to (deaththirteen) and all my accs mention me in my bio
+- i do own many alt accs and half of them i forgot the login to (deaththirteen) and all my accs mention me in my bio & i have the 4th tier activated in game